Hi Phil!

 Here we go on your questions:

+Why a time line to withdraw from Iraq?
 I realize that a timeline presents an excellent opportunity for Al Qaeda and others to create chaos in Iraq.
 I think you have to evaluate and conclude we made a mistake entering Iraq.
 We can debate that conclusion if you choose but we obviously strategically and tactically failed to create a safe environment for our sponsored government to become self-sustaining in the years after we invaded.

 Because of this failure, we have an untenable position.
 The tactical surge was successful by locking down parts of the country, particularly Baghdad.
 The strategic surge failed because Maliki’s government can’t easily solve the lopsided Shite majority.
 Democracy can’t foster overnight…it took us decades to form the solid 3-branch system we have now.